astromandy/astromandy/README.md

 - Build scripts for **spectral classification**, **Lomb-Scargle periodograms**, and **data conditioning**
 - Automate data retrieval and cross-matching from **SDSS**, **LAMOST**, **TESS** and **ASAS-SN**

-My academic work sharpened my ability to extract signal from noise — a mindset I now apply to every data science project.
+My academic work sharpened my ability to extract signal from noise, a mindset I now apply to every data science project.

 ---